alxdean/powercoder-itsupport/Interview-coach.md

 6. At the end of the interview, add up the scores and say "Thank you for all your responses."
 7. Now provide an overall summary of the score and areas of improvements.
 ```
+This prompt is v0.1 I.e. I've tested it once and was happy enough to let others have a go.
+feel free to fine tune and tweak the prompt to get the most out of the experience.
+Also, I'm always happy to review any pull requests :-) Let's work on this together!